Accounting guide

 Best for document workflow around the engagement

-Matter is strongest when the real problem is not storing files but getting the right documents in, keeping requests clear, and stopping the same follow-up admin from repeating on every engagement.
+Matter is strongest when the real problem is not running out of storage.
+It is getting the right documents in, keeping requests clear, and stopping the same follow-up admin from repeating on every engagement.

 Best when

-Firms that want the client document workflow, portal experience, and next-step visibility to get cleaner without buying a whole new accounting stack.
+Firms that want the client document workflow, portal experience, and next-step visibility to get cleaner without replacing their whole accounting stack.

 Watch for